Updated Mar 15, 2026 § For Pets

 • Garmin BaseCamp trip planning software for pre-loading GPX routes and waypoints

 The Alpha 100’s 3-inch touchscreen makes map interaction faster.
 Pinch-to-zoom and tap-to-select are more intuitive than the Astro’s button-driven menu system.
-In cold weather with heavy gloves, though, the Astro’s physical buttons can be easier to operate than a touchscreen.
+In cold weather with heavy gloves, though, the Astro’s physical buttons can be easier to operate than a touchscreen — a tradeoff Outdoor Life’s GPS dog collar roundup highlights for late-season hunters.

 Battery Life and Field Endurance